-Contributions are reported at fair value at the date the pledge or award is received.
-Contributions are recorded as restricted support if they are received with donor stipulations that limit their use.
+Unconditional contributions are reported at fair value at the date the pledge or award is received.
+Unconditional contributions are recorded as restricted support if they are received with donor stipulations that limit their use.
 When a donor restriction expires, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the consolidated statement of activities as net assets released from restrictions.
-Contributions received with donor-imposed restrictions that are met in the same reporting period are shown as support without donor restrictions.
+Unconditional contributions received with donor-imposed restrictions that are met in the same reporting period are shown as support without donor restrictions.